 A motorcycle is more difficult for the system to detect since it has much less metal.
 Many times it will ignore the presence of a motorcycle.
 After the inductive traffic loops became more common, my father decided to try solving the problem.

 The answer was the VS2000, a vehicle simulator!
-Predecesor to the Signalmatic unit today.
-The unit, when mounted on the bottom of the motorcycle, draws a small amount of power from the motorcycle’s electrical system.
+Predecessor to the Signalmatic unit today.
+The unit, when mounted on the bottom of the motorcycle or under the saddle bag or on any 1/2′ to 1 1/4′ round bar, draws a small amount of power from the motorcycle’s electrical system when you put on your brakes.
 When riding your motorcycle over the traffic loop, the unit creates a weak radio wave that interacts with the signal from the traffic loop.
 This interaction starts the sequence going so you will get the green light, the same as a car.